kiranma72/abdm-docs/content/3-milestone2/packaging-health-data/diagnostic-reports.md

 	- image/jpeg
 	- image/png
 	- application/msword
-	- application/rtf,
+	- application/rtf
 	- audio/mpeg

 2. **data:** This is the base64 encoded inline data of the attachment.
 In many ways, it's like the [Media resource](https://github.com/ProjectEKA/projecteka.github.io/wiki/PHR-FHIR-Envelope) discussed earlier.

-Note for simplicity sake, the example above does not illustrate the full document details like the Practitioner, Patient, Organization etc. They must be included in the document and should be resolvable by the references
+***Note :*** For simplicity sake, the example above does not illustrate the full document details like the Practitioner, Patient, Organization etc. They must be included in the document and should be resolvable by the references